30006 - SISTEMA FINANZIARIO / FINANCIAL MARKETS AND INSTITUTIONS

 - The first part of the course analyzes in detail the characteristics of the major financial assets, and describes the institutional characteristics of the markets in which these assets are traded.

 - The second part of the course studies in detail the objectives as well as the organization of the major financial intermediaries (commercial banks, investment banks, mutual funds) that allow to match demand and supply of funds when securities markets do not function perfectly.

 - Understand the functioning of financial markets and the role of financial institutions within the economic system.

 - Interpret and assess the role of financial institutions and their behavior within the economic system.

 - Online lectures

 - Individual assignments

 Face to face lectures will be recorded and posted online.
-There will be four online problem sets and mock exams to allow students to practice.
+There will be four online problem sets to allow students to practice.